-In Canada, this Fireplace Insert must be installed with a continuous chimney liner of 6 inch diameter extending from the Fireplace Insert to the top of the chimney.
-The chimney liner must conform to the class III requirements of CAN/ULC-S365, Standard for Lining Systems for Existing Masonry or Factory-Built Chimneys and Vents, or CAN/ULC-S640, Standard for Lining Systems for New Masonry Chimneys.
+In Canada, this Fireplace Insert must be installed with a continuous chimney liner extending from the Fireplace Insert's Flue Collar to the top of the chimney.
+The chimney liner must conform to the class 3 requirements of CAN/ULC-B365, Standard for Lining Systems for Existing Masonry or Factory-Built Chimneys and Vents, or CAN/ULC-S640, Standard for Lining Systems for New Masonry Chimneys.
+The Insert is equipped with a 6" I.D.
+Flue Collar.

 - 1. Measure the chimney height from the top of the existing Chimney flue to the floor of the hearth.
 This will allow extra length of liner for flashing and rain cap. - 2.
 Feed the stainless steel liner from top of the chimney, through the damper area and into the fireplace cavity.
-Attach a "stove to liner" adapter to the bottom of the liner as per the manufacturer's instructions. - Remove the flue collar from its box packed in the stove.
-Attach the Flue Collar to the adapter and secure with three Stainless screws.
+Attach a "stove to liner" adapter to the bottom of the liner as per the liner manufacturer's instructions. - 3.
+The Flue Collar is packaged in the stove.
+Attach the Flue Collar to the liner adapter and secure with three Stainless screws.
 Caulk around connections with high temp stove cement.
-Ensure the gasket is in good working shape. - Remove both the right & left blower covers.
+Ensure the gasket is in good working shape. - 4.
+Remove both the right & left blower covers.
 Remove the Torx screw on each side, located in the top rear corner.
 Lift up and pull the covers towards you, to release the tabs. - 5.
 Remove the Cast Top by loosening the two wing bolts and pulling toward you.
 Remove the Baffle. - Push unit into the fireplace.
 Use the front or rear adjustment legs, level the insert depending on your hearth configuration.
-(NOTE: Adjustment legs are located in the bottom, front and rear of the insert). - 7.
-Reach through the flue opening and pull down on the Flue Collar with the tool provided until the bolts pass through the flue opening.
-Install the clamps and nuts. center the collar on the opening and tighten the nuts while holding the collar in place. - Measure, trim and shape a Chimney top flashing to fit the existing chimney flue.
+(NOTE: Adjustment legs are located in the bottom, sides, front and rear of the insert). - 7.
+Reach through the flue opening and pull down on the Flue Collar with the tool provided until the bolts pass through the mounting holes in the flue opening.
+Install the clamps and nuts.
+Center the collar on the opening and tighten the nuts. - 8.
+Measure, trim and shape a Chimney top flashing to fit the existing chimney flue.
 Plan for a 1" to 1-1/2" overlap on each side.
 Place flashing over top of the liner and seat firmly against the flue tile. - 9.
 Attach a rain cap to the end of the liner.
-A storm collar may be used if desired. - Install the surround See "Surround Assembly and Installation" on page 20, Re-Install the top and Blower covers in the reverse order they were removed.
+A storm collar may be used if desired.

-Figure 7: Full flue liner.
+Figure 5: Super Insert LE full flue liner.